eric-czech/data-engineer-challenge/README.md

 We installed pig, python, and java (using [Mortar](https://www.mortardata.com/products/mortar-free)) on an EC2 instance that you can use.
 After we give you everything you'd need to know to login (as user ```nbs```), you'll find everything you need in the directory ```/home/nbs/data_engineer_challenge```.

-We placed a started on a Pig script for you that will read the input data from the correct place (```~/data_engineer_challenge/data/sentiment```) and count the number of times each artist is mentioned.
+We started on a Pig script for you that will read the input data from the correct place (```~/data_engineer_challenge/data/sentiment```) and count the number of times each artist is mentioned.
 Here is an example of how to run that script as well as the expected output:

 ```
 nbs@ip-10-169-43-241:~$ cd data_engineer_challenge/